 Alaska is another airline that flies to the Maldives.
 Here is what I found searching there.
 The return flights were for similar prices.
 You could book with Alaska Miles through the Bank of America Alaska Airlines Visa Signature Credit Card.
 You get 40,000 miles after spending $2000 in 3 months.
 The annual fee is $75 but you do get a companion pass that can be used with a cash flight.

 By far, the cheapest way to book an award flight to the Maldives seems to be through American Airlines.
 The option of getting to the Maldives on points and miles is totally doable.

-Alex is going in February and let me in on a little secret, book one night at a time after looking for flexible dates.
+Alex is going in February and let me in on a little secret; book one night at a time after looking for flexible dates.
 This worked for her to get the overwater villa for all but one night of her stay.
-She won’t get the 5th night free since she didn’t book it as one stay but she was able to use a 35K free night certificate for one of her nights.
+She won’t get the 5th night free since she didn’t book it as one stay, but she could use a 35K free night certificate for one of her nights.

 You could open one of the Marriott Bonvoy Credit Cards to earn points for a stay here.
 The Le Meridien has received a lot of favorable press regarding its property.

 While the 160,000 points for 5 nights is awesome for the Maldives, there are expensive transportation costs.
 No matter where you stay, you will have to pay for a seaplane or boat transfer.
 These are reflected in the final cost breakdown-which is based on seaplane transfer fees for two people.
 There’s no getting around it, you will have to pay for transport to your hotel if you stay on one of the islands.
 You might look at bank account bonuses to cover some of this.

 Want to go fancier?
 There are lots of options in the Maldives.
 Most are category 8 hotels and will be going for 100,000 points a night with the 5th night free.